Normandy: Sacrifice for Freedom®

-In June 2018, fifteen student/teacher teams will engage in a rigorous study of D-Day and World War II.
-Beginning in January, students and teachers will engage in an online class led by World War II historians, which includes weekly readings and online discussions with their peers.
-Additionally, teachers will aid students in the historical study of a Silent Hero buried in or memorialized at the Normandy American Cemetery whose story has not been previously told.
-With help from a research volunteer from the National Archives and Records Administration, students will research and learn about the life of a soldier, sailor, airman, Marine, or Coast Guardsman in order to build a website once they return from France.
+From 2011 to 2018, fifteen student/teacher teams engaged in a rigorous study of D-Day and World War II each year.
+Students and teachers participated in online classes led by World War II historians, which included weekly readings and online discussions with their peers.
+Additionally, teachers aided students in the historical study of a Silent Hero buried in or memorialized at the Normandy American Cemetery whose story had not been previously told.

-In June, the teams will travel to Washington, D.C., where the students and teachers will be immersed in lectures and activities presented by World War II historians and they will participate in a scholarly study of the war memorials in the D.C. area in order to understand the cost of war.
+Each June, teams traveled to Washington, D.C., where the students and teachers attended lectures and activities presented by World War II historians and participated in scholarly study of the war memorials in the D.C. area in order to understand the cost of war.

-On the final leg of the journey, the group will travel to France and walk in the footsteps of history in Normandy.
-In addition to learning from local historians and curators, students will study and make presentations on various aspects of the Normandy Campaign that they have individually studied throughout the year.
-The Washington, D.C. and Normandy portions of the institute will require significant walking.
-Please be sure that you are able to walk up to two miles on uneven terrain, in variable weather.
-Please be aware that due to health issues this is a tobacco free trip.
+On the final leg of the journey, the groups traveled to France and walked in the footsteps of history in Normandy.
+In addition to learning from local historians and curators, students made presentations on various aspects of the Normandy Campaign that they had individually studied throughout the year.

-Teams will return to the U.S. together, teachers are required to return from France with their student and accompany them to their final destination.
-Once the teams return from France, teachers will help their students as they work to build their Silent Hero profiles, which will be used to immortalize and pass on the memory of American sacrifice to later generations.
+Teams returned to the U.S. and, together with their teachers, the students worked to build Silent Hero profiles, digital memorials intended to immortalize and pass on the memory of American sacrifice to later generations.